Bassam889/Todo-App/readme.md

-# Todo App built with React and Sass
+# Todo App built with React and SASS

 App created for the purpose of storing todos and complete them